 If a person is injured, fleeing is a third-degree felony.
 A person convicted of this offense can spend up to five years in jail and pay a fine.
 You may also have to pay restitution to the victims.

 In cases where a person is seriously injured but no death occurs, a conviction for fleeing a motorcycle crash is a second-degree felony.
 As your motorcycle attorney Orlando can tell you, you can spend up to fifteen years in prison for a conviction.
 You also have to pay a fine and possibly restitution to the victim.

 If a person dies in the crash, a person who flees faces a first-degree felony.
 That’s punishable by up to thirty years in prison.
 There is also a mandatory minimum term in prison of four years for a conviction.
 In cases where the person charged has a prior related condition, the court must hold the person in custody until the court can arrange for a bail hearing.

 As a practical matter, some judges are very harsh when they sentence defendants that flee the scene of a motorcycle accident.
 Some make the presumption, rightfully or wrongfully, that a person who flees the scene of a crash is intoxicated.
 They assume that the person who flees has a criminal motive to do so.
 That means a person who faces a sentencing for fleeing the scene of a crash often receives a harsh sentence.
 They might serve more jail time or a longer term of probation than someone who the judge sentences for a different offense.

 How a Motorcycle Attorney Orlando Florida Residents Trust Can Help

 Florida law wants to hold people accountable when they flee the scene of a motorcycle crash.
-However, at Payer Law Group, we know that it’s important to help victims of motorcycle crashes get the compensation that they deserve. if you’re injured in a motorcycle hit and run, you need a motorcycle attorney Orlando that you can trust.
+However, at Payer Law, we know that it’s important to help victims of motorcycle crashes get the compensation that they deserve. if you’re injured in a motorcycle hit and run, you need a motorcycle attorney Orlando that you can trust.